ZacharyWindover/Assignment1/README.md

 ## Identification

-Your name:  INSERT YOUR NAME HERE
+Your name:  `INSERT YOUR NAME HERE`

-Your teammates name:  INSERT YOUR TEAMMATES NAME HERE (if you have one)
+Your teammates name:  `INSERT YOUR TEAMMATES NAME HERE (if you have one)`

 ## Collaboration Policy
 Students are encouraged to work in teams of two students for this assignment.
 Students can work alone, if they prefer.
-Teams larger than 2 are strongly discouraged, but may be allowed (with prior permission of the instructor), provided that the team agrees to do proportionally more work.
+Teams larger than 2 are not permitted.

 ## Overview
 For this assignment, we will create a simple battle system for a JRPG style game.
 The battle system will simulate a battle between a human player and a CPU player.
 Each player will have their 'monster' that will battle one another using a selection of moves.